upciti/wakemeops/docs/components/devops.md

 __Kubernetes native configuration management__

  kustomize lets you customize raw, template-free YAML files for multiple purposes, leaving the original YAML untouched and usable as is. kustomize targets kubernetes; it understands and can patch kubernetes style API objects.
  It's like make, in that what it does is declared in a file, and it's like sed, in that it emits edited text.

 <span class="badge arch">amd64</span> <span class="badge version">3.8.10</span>

 ## [linkerd](https://linkerd.io)

-__Ultralight, security-first service mesh for Kubernetes.__
+__Ultralight service mesh for Kubernetes__

  Linkerd is an ultralight, security-first service mesh for Kubernetes.
  Linkerd adds critical security, observability, and reliability features